kullrich/MSA2dist/README.md

 # MSA2dist <a href="https://www.bioconductor.org/packages/release/bioc/html/MSA2dist.html"><img src="man/figures/logo.png" align="right" height="160" /></a>

 `MSA2dist` calculates pairwise distances between all sequences of a `DNAStringSet` or a `AAStringSet` using a custom score matrix and conducts codon based analysis.
+It uses scoring matrices to be used in these pairwise distance calculations which can be adapted to any scoring for DNA or AA characters.
+E.g. by using literal distances `MSA2dist` calculates pairwise `IUPAC` distances. `DNAStringSet` alignments can be analysed as codon alignments to look for synonymous and nonsynonymous substitutions (dN/dS) in a parallelised fashion using a variety of substitution models.
+Non-aligned coding sequences can be directly used to construct pairwise codon alignments (global/local) and calculate dN/dS without any external dependencies.

 ## Installation instructions